Seykhel/aws-scheduler/README.md

 ## Running tests

-Install the development dependencies and run `pytest` from the repository root:
+Install the development dependencies and run `pytest` from the repository root.
+Terraform must also be available in `PATH` so that the infrastructure code can be validated during the test run:

 ```bash
 pip install pytest boto3 moto